Alice M. Rudy Price

 She has also installed a permanent installation of selections from West Kensington Ministry's annual "Stations of the Cross," an art happening for professional, amateur and student artists in Philadelphia.

 Dr. Price teaches modern and contemporary art and architecture at Temple University, Tyler School of Art and Architecture and at Jefferson University, College of Architecture and Built Environment.
 She is a College Board AP Art History Reader and has also served as a supervisor for Secondary Education teaching certification.
-Prior to pursuing her doctorate, Price earned a master’s degree in education from La Salle University, a master’s degree in history from American University, and taught history in private and public secondary schools for twenty years.
+Prior to pursuing her doctorate, Price earned a master’s degree in education from La Salle University, a master’s degree in history from American University (MA Thesis), and taught history in private and public secondary schools for twenty years.
 She and her husband live in a northern suburb of Philadelphia.